orellano-c/transpec_info/README.md

-#`transpec`: demo data and information for the NIR data transfer app
+# `transpec`: demo data and information for the NIR data transfer app

 Flawil, 27.05.2019

+Here you can [download the demo file](https://github.com/buchi-labortechnik/transpec_info/raw/master/DEMO-file_cannabis.nir).
+A brief description of the contents of the file is as follows:

+- The spectra correspond to cannabis flowers of 40 samples measured in triplicate (for a total of 120 spectra).
+- The file contains laboratory measured data for two propeties: Cannabidiolic Acid (CBDA) and tetrahydrocannabinolic acid (THCA).
+CBDA data is available for 21 samples while THCA is available for 27 samples.
+- The measurements were condcuted with three different instruments.

 Here you find a short set of tips for using `transpec` along with a demo .nir file that you can use to try the app.